Neutral Helium Microscopy (SHeM): A Review: Optimal microscope configurations

 \section{Optimal microscope configurations}

-The difficulties associated with detecting neutral helium atoms have prompted several researchers to try to optimise the design of helium microscopes.
-Most of these configurations aim to obtain a maximum beam intensity within a given resolution, while satisfying reasonable technological constraints.
+The difficulties associated with detecting neutral helium atoms have prompted several researchers to try to optimise the design of helium microscopes to obtain a maximum beam intensity for a given resolution.

-To date, there are four papers that aim to optimise the microscope design using a theoretical framework for the intensity.
-The first paper from 2016, written by Kaltenbacher \cite{kaltenbacher2016optimization} proposes a multi-objective optimisation approach to optimise a microscope composed of a pinhole and two zone plates.
-Unfortunately, Kaltenbacher does not consider the dependency of the intensity with the skimmer radius which is known to be crucial in the case of zone plate microscopes, rendering his approach unphysical in terms of the intensity.
-The next two papers fom 2016 and 2018 \cite{palau_theoretical_2016,palau2018center}, by Salvador et al. present analytical approximations for calculation the optical configurations of a Helium microscope in terms of resolution and intensity taking into consideration also detector efficiency.
-The zone plate configuration optimised can be found in Fig.\ref{fig:zp_setup}.
+To date, there are four papers that aim to optimise the microscope design using a theoretical framework for the beam intensity.
+The first paper from 2016, written by Kaltenbacher \cite{kaltenbacher2016optimization} presents an approach to optimise a microscope composed of a pinhole and two zone plates.
+However, Kaltenbacher does not consider the dependency of the beam centre-line intensity with the skimmer radius, rendering his approach not reliable in terms of the intensity.
+The next two papers from 2016 and 2018 \cite{palau_theoretical_2016,palau2018center}, by Salvador et al. present analytical approximations for calculating the optical configurations for pinhole and single zone plate SHeMs in terms of resolution and intensity.
+In addition, the system is also solved numerically.
+The zone plate configuration optimised can be found in Fig~\ref{fig:zp_setup}.
 The pinhole configuration has already been shown in the introduction, Fig.~\ref{fig:dastoor_pinhole_setup}.

-The last paper on microscope optimisation by Bergin et al. from 2019 reiterate the derivations from these two papers with some small differences~\cite{BERGIN2019112833}.
-Firstly, Bergin uses Lagrangian multipliers to solve the optimisation problem while Salvador uses derivation (this has no effect on the solutions provided).
-Secondly, Bergin assumes that the skimmer is modelled by a Gaussian distribution placed \emph{after the collimator} while Salvador assumes that the support of this distribution is limited by the skimmer as in geometric optics.

-For the pinhole case, this means that Salvador's approach produces a top-hat beam profile at high Fresnel numbers while Bergin's produces a Gaussian profile.
-Experimental measurements of the profile of the beam in the pinhole set up by the Bergen group indicate that the beam is indeed more similar to a top hat than to a Gaussian (see Fig. \ref{fig:tophatintensity}).
-However, both approaches are similar and lead to the same qualitative conclusions on beam design.
-Note also that Salvador produces solutions valid for any working distance ($W_D$), while Bergin implicitly assumes $W_D\gg a$.
-For a detailed comparison of both papers see the Supplementary Information.

-We reproduce here our analytical solutions to this problem, as they are more general, see Supplementary information for a complete analysis.
-For a pinhole configuration with $r_S\ll1$, the radius of the pinhole and the skimmer at the intensity maximum are: